-Yellow daal or what is also known as daal tadka- meaning lentils cooked and tempered with spiced oil is a very popular dish at Indian restaurants and a favorite daal in our home.
+Yellow daal also known as daal tadka- meaning lentils cooked and tempered with spiced oil is a very popular dish at moist Indian homes.
 My daughter Rani especially loves this daal.
 Anytime she sees me making lentils, she’ll ask, “Is that yellow daal your making?”
-With aromatic spices, ginger garlic and onions all shallow fried in ghee, and served over white rice, this daal is comfort food for sure.
+With aromatic spices, ginger garlic and onions all shallow fried in ghe this daal is comfort food for sure.

 Yellow Daal.
 Daal Tadka

 - 1/2 cup dried yellow split peas (chana daal)

 - 1 inch piece of ginger peeled and cut into big chunks

 - 2 tbsp ghee plus more for garnish

 - 1 tsp asafetida powder (optional)